Labour and Household Economics

 • Comparing creative graduates in the UK and Australia (Sarah, funded by the Australia Research Council)

-• Gender and the leadership pipeline: the role of preferences, competitiveness and charitable giving on women’s advancement to leadership in large consulting organisations (Marina and Giovanni)
+• Gender and the leadership pipeline: the role of preferences, competitiveness and charitable giving on women’s advancement to leadership in large consulting organisations (Giovanni)

 • Relationship between various types of labour market transitions (job to unemployment, job-to-job, and school-to-work) and life satisfaction (Simonetta with colleagues from the Universities of Essex, Sheffield, East Anglia and Swansea, originally funded by the ESRC via the What Works Wellbeing Centre, Work and Learning).

-• Impact of the recent increase in women’s pension age on wellbeing of women, especially those born in the 1950s (Marina and Simonetta)
+• Impact of the recent increase in women’s pension age on wellbeing of women, especially those born in the 1950s (Simonetta)

 • Do Attitudes, Job Preferences and Search Behaviour Explain Differences in Labour Market Outcomes Among University Graduates?
 Analysis of recent Reading graduates (Simonetta and Sarah)